soyoung97/AcuRank/README.md

 Official code and baselines for: [AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking](http://arxiv.org/abs/2505.18512)

+The prompting, generation, and parsing for listwise rerankers are mainly referenced from the [RankLLM](https://github.com/castorini/rank_llm) repository, and the code for tourrank is initialized and modified from the original [TourRank](https://github.com/chenyiqun/TourRank) codebase.

 Please email `soyoung.yoon@snu.ac.kr` if you have any further questions about the implementation!

 ---